 MAKE THEM.
 SHARE THEM.
 LOVE THEM.
 TAG ME. @THECASTAWAYKITCEN

 *Over summer vacation, while visiting my sister I made a nut free version of these.
-Since I created this recipe I have omited nuts from my diet.
+Since I created this recipe I have omitted nuts from my diet.
 That recipe will be public soon enough!
-Beleive it’s JUST as good as this one!*
+Believe it’s JUST as good as this one!*

-- 3 tbsp melted coconut oil (or mac nut oil or softened butter)
+- 3 tbsp melted ghee (coconut oil or softened butter)

 - 1 tsp vanilla extract

-- 1 tbsp pastured gelatin (for chewy factor, but you can omit or use peptides for protein)
+- 1 tbsp pastured gelatin (for chewy factor, but ytou can omit or use peptides for protein)